-The UF Small Animal Hospital has a Small Animal Rehabilitation and Fitness Center (RFC) We are located within the UF Small Animal Hospital, 2015 SW 16th Avenue, Gainesville, Florida 32608.
-To make an appointment, please call our Main Hospital Phone: 352-392-2235.
+The UF Small Animal Hospital has a Small Animal Rehabilitation and Fitness Center (RFC) We are located within the UF Small Animal Hospital, 2089 SW 16th Avenue, Gainesville, Florida 32608.
+To make an appointment, please call the UF Small Animal Hospital at (352) 392-2235.

 All veterinary patients benefit from rehabilitation.
 However, substantial benefits may be gained with rehabilitation for animals with the following conditions:

 - Post neurologic surgery

 - Non-operable orthopedic conditions (conditions in which surgery may be avoided or delayed, such as grade I-II MPL, early partial CCL rupture, hip dysplasia, elbow dysplasia)

 - Non-operable neurologic conditions (FCE)

 - Post amputation

 - Geriatric animals